DMD1070/DMD1070.github.io/lessons/4-css-intro.md

 lesson_num: 04
 ---

-Cascading Style Sheets (CSS) allow us to add style such as colors, fonts, and layout to our pages.
-This lesson will be a review of the basic HTML covered in the last class and an introduction to CSS.
+<p class="lead">Cascading Style Sheets (CSS) allow us to add style such as colors, fonts, and layout to our pages.
+This lesson will be a review of the basic HTML covered in the last class and an introduction to CSS.</p>

 ## HTML Review (together)